k-graefenhain/gem-store/README.md

 gem-store
 =========

-I did the Codeschool course "Shaping up with Angular.js" and learned:

-* Angular is a client-side Javascript framework for adding interactivity to HTML
+Angular is a client-side Javascript framework for adding interactivity to HTML.
+To get to know Angular, I did the Codeschool course "Shaping up with Angular.js".
+Here is some basic information:

 ## Basics: